-They also believed that God had chosen only a few people, “the elect,” for salvation and the rest of humanity was condemned to eternal damnation.
-Because no one really knew if he or she was saved or damned, they lived in a constant state of spiritual anxiety, searching for signs of God’s favor or anger.
+They also believed that God had chosen only a few people, “the elect,” for salvation, and the rest of humanity was condemned to eternal damnation.
+Because no one really knew if they were saved or damned, they lived in a constant state of spiritual anxiety, searching for signs of God’s favor or anger.

-Though the Puritans enjoyed the freedom of worship, the Puritan fathers had no tolerance of opposing religious or political views.
+Though the Puritans enjoyed the freedom of worship, the Puritan fathers had no tolerance for opposing religious or political views.
 It was not only individual salvation that mattered, but also the welfare of the community as a whole.
-As a result, communities demanded religious conformity and dissent was tolerated only within strict limits.
+As a result, communities demanded religious conformity, and dissent was tolerated only within strict limits.
 The most famous dissidents within the Puritan community of Massachusetts Bay were Roger Williams and Anne Hutchinson, who were banished following disagreements over theology and policy.

-Only Puritan men who were church members and owned land were able to vote for governor and for representatives to the General Court.
+Only Puritan men who were church members and owned land were able to vote for governor and representatives to the General Court.
 Women were not allowed to participate in government.
-The General Court made strict laws for the colony that not only governed crime but also regulated business and social relations, religious affairs, family relations, and even dictated dress.
+The General Court made strict laws for the colony that governed crime and regulated business and social relations, religious affairs, family relations, and even dictated dress.

 Some of these laws included:

 Sunday was a holy day.
-Therefore, trade and business were not allowed and no other public meetings could be held other than church services.
+Therefore, trade and business were not allowed, and no other public meetings could be held other than church services.
 Church meetings on Sunday included two-hour services in the morning and the afternoon.
 Travel on Sunday was banned, except walking to and from the meeting house and for emergencies.
-Any type of entertainment was banned on Sunday.
-If a person missed church they had to go to court and pay a fine.
+Any entertainment was banned on Sunday.
+If a person missed church, they had to go to court and pay a fine.

 The Puritans thought it was important to be able to read and understand the Bible.
 Schools were created to help educate the children of the colony.
 The “Old Deluder Law” stated that every town of 50 or more families had to pay for a teacher and that all children should attend school.